World Wellness Group – Our story so far

 The backbone of our service is a group of passionate and dedicated health practitioners, most who also work publicly or privately, who work at reduced rates compared to what they can earn elsewhere and who give generously of their time to provide a holistic health and wellbeing service to vulnerable people.
 We also have a highly committed and hard-working admin team who go out of their way to make our clinic warm, welcoming and responsive.

-We are working hard to realise our vision of a health and wellbeing clinic which integrates western and traditional medicine approaches incorporating research, education and advocacy.
+We are working hard to realise our vision of a health and wellbeing clinic which integrates orthodox and traditional medicine approaches incorporating research, education and advocacy.
 Given the level of marginalisation of our clients and high level of unmet needs we will not be able to achieve this without significant partnership and collaboration with public, private and community sector groups and organisations.

 We are part of a movement that is taking the power to decide what gets funded out of the hands of the traditional decision makers.